Arthur Gourounlian: Career

 Gourounlian had a successful career as a back-up dancer for musicians including Girls Aloud, Beyoncé, Sibel Tüzün, P!nk, Pussycat Dolls, Bananarama, Will Young, Kylie Minogue and Cheryl.

 As a creative director, Gourounlian has worked on campaigns for some of the most recognisable brands in the world including, Louboutin, Diesel, Puma, Jean-Paul Gaultier, Mary Kay, Walkers Crisps and Coca-Cola.

 In 2019, Gourounlian appeared as the Armenian judge on The World's Best alongside host, James Corden and main judges, Drew Barrymore, Faith Hill and RuPaul.
 Later that year, Gorounlian and his husband, Brian Dowling appeared on a charity special of Ireland's Fittest Family where they finished in third place, earning €1,000 for charity.

 On 12 November 2021, Gourounlian was confirmed as the new judge on the Irish version of Dancing with the Stars beginning January 2022.
 He replaced Julian Benson on the panel.

 In 2023, Gourounlian and Dowling featured in a documentary Brian & Arthur’s Very Modern Family and released a book titled Brian and Arthur’s Modern Family: Births, Marriages, Deaths and Everything.

 Personal life

 On 30 July 2015, Gourounlian married television presenter and two-time Big Brother winner, Brian Dowling at a ceremony in Powerscourt Estate, County Wicklow, Ireland.
-In 2021, they bought a house in Dowling's home county of Kildare.
+In 2021, they rented a house in Dowling's home county of Kildare.
 On 1 September 2022, Gourounlian and Dowling welcomed their first child, a daughter named Blake Maria Rose Dowling Gourounlian.
 On 23 June 2024, they welcomed a second daughter Blu Amar Rose Dowling Gourounlian.
 Dowling's sister Aoife acted as surrogate for the couple.
+She continues to play a large role in their lives, taking on extensive child rearing on a daily basis.